 - Homebound Ministers: includes all individuals who visit the homebound to administer Holy Communion

-MINORS: All minors (aged 18 or younger and who are enrolled in a Catholic School, parish religious education program, and/or family formation group) must complete a Bishop-approved, age-appropriate safe environment PK-12 Curriculum.
+MINORS: All minors enrolled in a religious education program, Catholic school, or family formation program, are presented a Bishop-approved, age-appropriate safe environment PK-12 Curriculum.
 Parental guardians may choose to opt-out their child from the safe environment program lesson, and if requested, be provided with a paper copy of the safe environment lesson being presented to their child.

 Minors who are an employee or who volunteer and whose duties include contact with minors must complete the Youth Code of Conduct and an age-appropriate safe environment lesson.
 Parental guardians of minor employees and volunteers cannot opt-out their child from the safe environment lesson.

 A Criminal Background Check is required for all adults upon hiring and/or recruitment and is a condition of new and continued employment and/or volunteering.
 The criminal background check must be renewed every six years through the diocesan-approved vendor in CMG Connect.
 A fingerprint background check is required for all new hires and student teachers in Catholic schools per SDCL 13-10-12.
 After six years, Catholic school personnel can renew their criminal background check through the diocesan-approved vendor in CMG Connect.
 Criminal background check results completed by other schools or vendors are not accepted.